Federal Tax Lien

 What is a Federal Tax Lien?

 A Federal Tax Lien affects your financial assets, personal property and your real estate property.
 Tax liens can vary based upon your individual situation.
-They are the government’s way of protecting their interest in case you fail to pay your tax debt in a timely manner.
-If you fail to pay the IRS timely, a lien will be attached to all of your current or future assets until the offending tax issue is resolved.
-If you do not address the tax debt in a timely manner, the lien may develop into a levy where the IRS has the ability to seize said assets.
+Furthermore, they are the government’s way of protecting their interest in case you fail to pay your tax debt in a timely manner.
+Moreover, if you fail to pay the IRS timely, a lien will be attached to all of your current or future assets until the offending tax issue is resolved.
+Finally, if you do not address the tax debt in a timely manner, the lien may develop into a levy where the IRS has the ability to seize said assets, including bank accounts.

 What Are Assets?

-Does a Tax Lien affect My Credit Score?
+Does a Federal Tax Lien Affect My Credit Score?

-Since April 2018 all three tax bureaus (Equifax, TransUnion, and Experian) stopped reporting liens on credit reports.
-This means that Federal Tax Liens should not affect your credit score irregardless of whether or not the lien has been satisfied.
-However, even if a lien does not appear on your credit report, it still does need to be needs to be resolved since they are public records and can appear on other consumer reports.
+Since April 2018, all three tax bureaus (Equifax, TransUnion, and Experian) stopped reporting liens on credit reports.
+Consequently, this means that Federal Tax Liens should not affect your credit score regardless of whether or not the lien has been satisfied.
+However, even if a lien does not appear on your credit report, it still needs to be resolved since it is public record and can appear on other consumer reports.

 How Do I Know If I Have a Federal Tax Lien?

 The IRS has a filing process before sending out a notice.
-They will:
+Therefore, they will: